janaipakos/janaipakos.github.io/_posts/2017-03-07-Shell-Commands-from-Haskell-File.md

 ---
 layout: post
-title: Shell Commands from Haskell file
+title: Running Shell Commands from Haskell File
 date: 2017-03-07
 ---
-# Running shell commands from inside Haskell file

 During development, the user may want to quickly reset their SQLite database with a "fresh start" SQL file.
 This could look like the following shell command: